 If you want to have a beautiful smile, you need to have a set of healthy, bright teeth.
 But what if your bright teeth have white spots that make your smile less attractive, making you feel self-conscious when you smile.

-A renowned oral healthcare specialist in London says, “White spots on the teeth are common and ignoring the problem will not make it go away.
+A renowned oral healthcare specialist in Wimbledon says, “White spots on the teeth are common and ignoring the problem will not make it go away.
 In dentistry terms this, condition is called hypo calcification and it can affect people of any age.”

-The tooth-whitening expert in Wimbledon also says, that “while the white spots take time to develop to the point that they are visible, when they do people can become self-conscious and even develop low self-esteem.
+The tooth-whitening expert also says, that “while the white spots take time to develop to the point that they are visible, when they do people can become self-conscious and even develop low self-esteem.
 Visiting a dental office to address the problem is going to be the best way forward.”

 White spots on the teeth may arise from several different factors, like: